diegodfrf/blazingsql/README.md

 NOTE: You can perform static analysis with cppcheck with the command `cppcheck  --project=compile_commands.json` in any of the cpp project build directories.

-$CONDA_PREFIX now has a folder for the voltrondata repository.
+$CONDA_PREFIX now has a folder for the blazingsql repository.

 ### Install build dependencies (ARROW only)